-Examination conventions and rubrics are approved at the first Examiners' meeting in Hilary Term.
+Examination conventions and rubrics are approved by Examiners at the start of the Hilary Term.
 Students will be notified once these are available.
 For students taking their preliminary examinations in Hilary Term, the exam conventions will be available at the beginning of Hilary Term.
 You should read not only the general section on your degree course, but also the special regulations of the Board of the Faculty of Oriental Studies and Humanities Division.